osohq/sqlalchemy-oso-cloud/CONTRIBUTING.md

 We use [Poetry](https://python-poetry.org/) to manage this project.
 After [installing Poetry](https://python-poetry.org/docs/#installation),
-install the project's dependencies with:
+create a virtual environment and install the project's dependencies with:

 ```bash
 poetry install --with dev